 Hide author names from posts

-Most templates let you choose to hide or show the author from the Style Editor.
+Most templates let you choose to hide or show the author in style settings.
 A few templates always hide author names.
 Visit Hiding a blog post's author and publication date for display options by template.

-If your template doesn't support hiding authors and you don't want to switch templates, there are other options:
+If your version 7.0 template doesn't support hiding authors and you don't want to switch templates, there are other options:

-- Use a Summary Block on a Regular Page to create a blog landing page that doesn't display author names.
+- Use a Summary Block on a Layout Page to create a blog landing page that doesn't display author names.

 - Add a basic author that has a more generic name, like the title of your blog.